ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/Virtual-Shadow-Map-In-XEngine.md

         }
     }
 ```
-When rotating the camera, we can see that the free tiles (red blocks in the top-right corner) are changed:
+Rotating the camera, the free tiles, red blocks in the top-right corner, are changed, as shown in the following gif:
 <p align="center">
     <img src="/resource/vsm_project/gif/physical_tile_allocation.gif" width="64%" height="64%">
 </p>